New hearing aids? FAQs for (nearly) all you need to know

 Are there any side effects of wearing hearing aids?

-Besides the adjustment period mentioned above, no. Expect your hearing aids to be comfortable.
-You should know they are there, but you should never experience pain, soreness, bleeding or skin irritiation.
+It's not unsual to get a headache from wearing new hearing aids, but the effect is temporary.
+Expect your hearing aids to be comfortable.
+You should know they are there, but you should never experience ear pain, soreness, bleeding or skin irritation.
 If any of these occur, remove the hearing aids immediately and see your hearing care professional for an adjustment in fit.
 Your hearing care provider also can help with itchy ears, which hearing aids can sometimes cause but is easily treated.

 Expect to be able to hear soft sounds once again and to be able to hear louder sounds comfortably.
 See a hearing care professional, however, if “normal loud” sounds, such as the roar of a car engine or a door slamming, are painful.